CSCI1090-S24/ps2/README.md

 1. Launch IDLE.
 2. Go to `File -> New file`.
 A new window will open.
 3. Go to `File -> Save`.
-A dialog window will pop up where you can enter the name of the Python file and where you want to save it:
+A dialog window will pop up where you can enter the name of the Python file and where you want to save it.
+This is what it looks like on a Mac.
+It will look similar on Windows.

 <img src="img/savefile1.png" width="500">